 Summers are a fruitful time in Montana and my family and I picked huckleberries on Big Mountain, cherries along the shore of Flathead Lake, and apples from the backyard.
 We were blessed with lots of fresh fruit and it seemed like the picking, cleaning, peeling, and pitting would never end.

 To preserve our bounty, we had two weeks of non-stop canning!
 It seemed like the work would never end, but let me tell you, it was worth the effort.

 Our cherry jam came out chunky and delicious and our applesauce makes the best pancake topping, ever!
 But, our huckleberry jam…well, nothing else comes close.
 It wins hands down in texture and out of this world flavor.

-Sweet and aromatic, nothing compares to popping off the lid of a jar of huckleberry jam and taking in a whiff of its natural goodness.
+Sweet and aromatic, there is nothing like popping off the lid of a jar of huckleberry jam and taking in a whiff of its natural goodness.
 It’s made breakfast time extra special, and it’s one of the sweet rewards we’ve had in winter and spring for all of the hard work we put in at harvest time last fall.

 Canning tales!
 Simple success or dreaded disaster…we’d love to hear about it!